SulaimanSayyed21/h446Alevel/h446Alevel.md

 ![localhost-10](images\\docs\\localhost-10.jpg)<br>
 *figure-15*

-- Signup page is not added yet, if it is clicked express server sends the request to get it since it is not present we get the error.
+- Signup page is not added yet, if it is clicked express server sends the request to get it, since it is not present we get the error.
 The developing setup shows this scenario by telling us `404` error.

 ![terminal-output-01](images\\docs\\terminal-output-01.jpg)<br>
 *figure-16*